healthety/ruby_worker/README.md

 # Ruby Worker

-The Ruby Worker sends JSON wrapped data via UDP packets to a given server at a defined interval.
+The Ruby Worker sends JSON wrapped data via UDP packets to a given host at a defined interval.

 ## Installation